 Table of contents

-In response, Givebutter has created a $1M Givebutter Cares Fund, which offers $500 donations to support nonprofit Flipcause customers from the past 12 months, up to $1 million.
-While a free Givebutter account and Wallet are required to ensure safe and efficient delivery of each donation, no ongoing commitment is required.
+In response, Givebutter created the $1M Givebutter Cares Fund, offering $500 donations to support nonprofit Flipcause customers from the past year—no ongoing commitment required.

-Flipcause was founded in 2012 with a mission to “empower small nonprofits to better engage their communities and fund their causes, regardless of budget or technical ability.”
-According to their website, over 5,000 nonprofits have raised more than $1B on the platform.
+Based in Oakland, CA, Flipcause was founded in 2012 with a mission to "empower small nonprofits to better engage their communities and fund their causes, regardless of budget or technical ability."
+The company's website claimed in 2025 that 5,000 nonprofits had raised more than $1B on the platform.

 "Our nonprofit switched from them in April 2025, and they not only are withholding more than $180,000 in donations, Flipcause also refused to allow the transfer of our recurring donors to our new fundraising platform, a courtesy that every other platform will provide." — Flipcause user